FishtownFish wrapped around the rod of AsclepiusMedicine

 • Anti-inflammatory signaling: It dampens specific inflammatory pathways like NF-kB to reduce ongoing liver irritation.

 The data is strongest for acute toxin exposure (like Amanita mushroom poisoning, where IV silibinin is a standard treatment).
 For chronic conditions like fatty liver and metabolic disease, evidence is supportive but requires a consistent, properly absorbed dose.
+Where milk thistle may help:

-• Metabolic liver health (NAFLD, or non-alcoholic fatty liver disease): Promising data shows reduced liver enzymes (AST and ALT) and improved insulin sensitivity.
+• Metabolic liver health (NAFLD, non-alcoholic fatty liver disease): Promising data shows reduced liver enzymes (AST and ALT) and improved insulin sensitivity.

 • Alcohol-related support: Silymarin targets oxidative stress pathways, which may slow some of the cellular wear from alcohol use.